simple-login/website/content/blog/alternative-33mail.md

 layout: "single-toc"
 draft: false
 summary: >
-    33Mail is a fantastic service to create email alias and they've been online for more than 10 years.
-Here are the main differences between our services.
+    33Mail is a fantastic service to create email aliases and it's been online for more than 10 years.
+Here are the main differences between SimpleLogin and 33Mail.

 intro: >
-    33Mail is a fantastic service to create email alias and they've been online for more than 10 years.
-Here are the main differences between our services..
+    33Mail is a fantastic service to create email aliases and it's been online for more than 10 years.
+Here are the main differences between SimpleLogin and 33Mail.

     ![Burner Mail or SimpleLogin](/blog/vs-33mail/1.png)